|

 Eowyn nodded.
 The gulley is all but concealed by brushwood

-at its southern end, and if we add some obstacles
+at its southern end so, if we add some obstacles

 Stakes